 - Charitable inclinations

 NUA tax treatment is not an all or none situation.
-In some cases, with low-basis employer securities distributed as part of a lump-sum distribution, the best choice is a combination.
-Rollover to an IRA enough employer securities and other assets to build a diversified portfolio geared toward long-term income needs.
-The remaining stock can be held outside the IRA and available to cover short-term needs, accept a higher level of investment risk and/or be available to fulfill charitable desires.
+In some cases, with low basis employer securities distributed as part of a lump–sum distribution, the best choice is a combination.
+For example, one may rollover to an IRA enough employer securities and other assets to build a diversified portfolio geared toward long–term income needs.
+Then the remaining stock can be held outside of the IRA to cover short–term needs, accept a higher level of investment risk and/or to fulfill charitable desires.